RayHightower/rayhightower-jekyll/_posts/2015-05-27-massively-parallel-parallella.markdown

 comments: true
 categories: [ High Performance Computing, Parallella ]
 ---
-{% imgcap middle /images/parallella_perspective.jpg Parallella with 18 cores: 2 ARM + 16 RISC %}
+{% include image.html img="/images/parallella_perspective.jpg" caption="Parallella with 18 cores: 2 ARM + 16 RISC" %}

 [Supercomputer.io](http://supercomputer.io/) is the first technical conference for [Parallella](http://rayhightower.com/blog/2014/07/07/parallella-quick-start-guide-with-gotchas/), to be held May 30, 2015 in Tokyo, Japan.

 You can participate even if you’re not in Tokyo.
 Parallella owners around the world will connect their boards via the Internet to create the most efficient supercomputer on the planet.
 [Resin.io](http://resin.io/) has built a special micro-SD-card image (using [Docker](https://www.docker.com/)) so adding your Parallella to the mix is relatively quick.

 This article includes detailed steps plus a few _gotchas_.

 <!--more-->

 ### First: Why?

 Some problems are too thorny for a typical computer to solve in a reasonable amount of time.
 Supercomputers might solve these problems quicker, but they cost _millions of dollars_.
 Solution: Link a bunch of $100, 18-core Parallella computers together via the Internet to amplify our compute power while saving money.
 This shared computing technique has worked in the past:

 * Through [Stanford Folding@home](https://folding.stanford.edu/), computer owners around the world are using excess CPU cycles to search for cures for diseases like Alzheimer’s, Huntington’s, and Parkinson's.